 In today’s communications sector, fixed infrastructure is critical to enable competition in fixed broadband services, IPTV, and services to business.
 Competition in mobile is also increasingly linked to competitive conditions in fixed through converged offers and the increased use of mobile data which requires high-bandwidth fibre backhaul.

 Europe’s fixed line incumbent operators who started life as state monopolies are well positioned to meet this demand as in most countries they own a mobile network as well as being the dominant next-generation access fixed network provider.
 In addition, these incumbents are able to use their fibre networks to carry traffic from their mobile base stations back to the core network, a growing need for all mobile operators as 4G/LTE traffic grows in line with consumer demand for high-speed services.

-Research commissioned by Vodafone in 2014 found that wholesale access for mobile backhaul is not always made available, or is extremely expensive, and national regulatory authorities across Europe have adopted disparate regulatory approaches.
+Wholesale access for mobile backhaul is not always made available, or is extremely expensive, and national regulatory authorities across Europe have adopted disparate regulatory approaches.

 As a result, European consumers are being affected by a deterioration of competition.
 Only a new policy approach that directly addresses the bottlenecks impeding competition and causing consumer harm will result in a competitive and properly functioning market.